jmespadero/pyDelaunay2D/README.md

 ## Is it fast?

-No. This code has been written to stay simple, easy to read by beginers and with minimal dependencies instead of highly-optimized.
+No. This code has been written to stay simple, easy to read by beginners and with minimal dependencies instead of highly-optimized.
 There is a section in ```addPoint()``` method that performs specially bad if you have a big set of input points: